Qabel/qabel.github.io/_docs/Threat-Model.md

 ####Private Key Disclosure
 If an attacker gets in possession of a private key this private key cannot be trusted anymore.
 (If the user gets to know about this it can broadcast an emergency message, that its key was stolen.)
 The attacker can decrypt all files of the user and all received drop messages.
-It cannot decrypt sent drop messages due to the properties of noise.
+It cannot decrypt sent drop messages due to the properties of *noise*.

 ##Improvements to reduce Attacker Capabilities

 * Fixed block size for storage files to hide file sizes.
 * Certificate pinning of trusted Qabel certificates.
-* Usage of Tor/proxy to hide user relations by hiding the IP.
+* Usage of [*Tor*](https://www.torproject.org/)/proxy to hide user relations by hiding the IP.
 * Non-Repudiation by signing messages or files before encrypting.
 Encrypt-then-sign is not target because it reveals the used key pair.
 * Proof of concept for drop upload to reduce DDoS against drop server and uphold anonymity of users.
-* Implementation of axolotl (or other asymmetric forward secrecy protocols) for drop messages to gain full (not only sender-) forward secrecy.
+* Implementation of [*axolotl*](https://github.com/trevp/axolotl/wiki) (or other asymmetric forward secrecy protocols) for drop messages to gain full (not only sender-) forward secrecy.
 * Usage of post quantum cryptography.